A customer is someone who buys something. A member is someone who belongs to something.

 Think of Amazon Prime or T-Mobile Tuesdays.
 These provide tangential rewards and benefits that enhance their core services.
 And they provide enough value to make someone think twice before taking their business elsewhere.

-And if you're a regional or national company, you should put forth an effort to go local as well.
+Even regional and national companies you should put forth an effort to go local as well.

 Getting into people's neighborhoods is a common tactic among larger membership organizations.
 They have regional meetings, local sub-groups, and sometimes events that go on tour.